Banque Belge pour l'Étranger: History

 The Banque Sino-Belge was created in 1902, as Belgium, like other foreign powers with presence in China, was entitled to payments from the Qing Dynasty empire under the Boxer Protocol.
-Alongside the Société Générale de Belgique, its original investors included the Société Générale Africaine (which would merge into the Banque Sino-Belge in 1905), the Compagnie Internationale d'Orient (an affiliate of Albert Thys's Banque d'Outremer), and the Antwerp-based Banque de Reports, de Fonds Publics et de Dépôts.
+Alongside the Société Générale de Belgique (SGB), its original investors included the Société Générale Africaine (which would merge into the Banque Sino-Belge in 1905), the Compagnie Internationale d'Orient (an affiliate of Albert Thys's Banque d'Outremer), and the Antwerp-based Banque de Reports, de Fonds Publics et de Dépôts.
 Its first chairman was Victor Stoclet (father of Adolphe Stoclet), who was succeeded in 1905 by Ferdinand Baeyens and in 1913 by Jean Jadot who kept the position until his death in 1932.
+It was initially domiciled at the head office of the SGB at 1-3 rue Montagne du Parc in Brussels.

 The bank immediately opened a branch in Shanghai, followed by Tianjin in 1906, London in 1909, Beijing in 1911, Cairo in 1912, and Alexandria in 1914.
 In 1913, the bank's London subsidiary substantially developed its footprint by merging with the Anglo-Foreign Banking Company Ltd (est. 1872).
 The Banque Sino-Belge subsequently changed its name to Banque Belge pour l'Étranger and marketed itself as a subsidiary of the Générale de Belgique, which the latter had not allowed until then.

 During World War I while Belgium was under German occupation, the bank was managed from its London office.
 It also opened a branch in the Netherlands, which had remained neutral, in Rotterdam in 1915.
 It became the principal bank of the Commission for Relief in Belgium.
 After the war's end, its network expanded considerably to Cologne (1919), New York, Paris and Bucharest (1920), Brăila, Hankou and Manchester (1922), and Constantinople (1924).
 It also invested in several companies and banks across Europe including the Banco de Cartagena in Spain, Wiener Bankverein in Austria, the latter's prewar affiliates in Czechoslovakia, Poland and Yugoslavia, and the Banque Franco-Belge de Bulgarie established in 1920 in Bulgaria, which became the Banque Franco-Belge et Balkanique in 1929 following merger with the Wiener Bankverein's subsidiary Banque Balkanique.

 Much of that expansion was reversed from 1929 and 1935, as the economic context became less favorable.
 The branches in Romania and Turkey were sold, and the others were transformed into subsidiaries.
 In 1929, the Egyptian branches became the Banque Belge et Internationale en Egypte (BBIE, also known as Belginter).
 The Paris branch then became a French bank, the one in London became a British bank in 1934, and the Chinese branches became a Chinese bank in 1935.
 Following new Belgian banking legislation in 1935, the holding company in Belgium was liquidated and the individual banking subsidiaries, as well as stakes in industrial companies, were taken over directly by the Générale de Belgique.